top of page

 Adelaide Metro

 Adelaide Metro owns and operates the Adelaide tramway network.
-It currently has one line that is 15 km in length and runs from the Entertainment Centre at Hindmarsh through the Central Business District to Moseley Square at Glenelg.
-Much of the line has its own right of way that is separate from road traffic, and can be considered a light rail line.
-Work is underway to extend the line along North Terrace to the East End, including three new stops; and also 100 metres north along King William Road from North Terrace to the Festival Centre, with one new stop.
-In 2016–17 there were 8,922,000 tram passengers that boarded Adelaide Metro services.
+The main route is 15 km in length and runs from the Entertainment Centre at Hindmarsh through the Central Business District to Moseley Square at Glenelg.
+Much of the line has its own right of way that is separate from road traffic, but it runs along roads in the Adelaide Central Business District and at Glenelg.
+Lines also extend along North Terrace to the Botanic Gardens, and 100 metres north along King William Road from North Terrace to the Festival Centre.

 The Citadis 302 type are five-section articulated low-floor light rail vehicles that were designed for service in Madrid in Spain, but became surplus and were purchased by Adelaide Metro.
 They were built by Alstom in La Rochelle, France.
 Six entered service in late 2009 and early 2010.
 They are completely low-floor vehicles and are similar to the C2 Class trams in service in Melbourne.
 Another three Citadis 302 trams were ordered by the South Australian Government in 2017.
 They were built in 2010, and then stored in Madrid until arriving in Adelaide in late 2017, and commencing service in 2018.
 The Citadis 302 trams have seating for 54 passengers.